zemiguel20/AirRaceGame/Documentation/Index.md

 Also we return a *IEnumerator* so the actions can be called in a Coroutine.

-GameManager class is also added as a protected attribute, since implementation classes most likely will need access to it.
+GameManager class is also added as a protected attribute for backreferencing, since implementation classes most likely will need access to it.

 ```csharp
 public abstract class State